datalayer/datalayer/README.md

 Users get online **Jupyter Notebooks** with **Collaboration** and **Sharing** capabilities designed to be:

-1. Didactic.
+1. Reroducible.
-1. Extensible.
+1. Scalable.
-1. Secured
+1. Secured.

 ## 🧐 What's Inside?